Radiogenic nuclide: Examples

-Some naturally occurring isotopes are entirely radiogenic, but all these are isotopes that are radioactive, with half-lives too short to occur primordially.
+Some naturally occurring isotopes are entirely radiogenic, but all those are radioactive isotopes, with half-lives too short to have occurred primordially and still exist today.
 Thus, they are only present as radiogenic daughters of either ongoing decay processes, or else cosmogenic (cosmic ray induced) processes that produce them in nature freshly.
 A few others are naturally produced by nucleogenic processes (natural nuclear reactions of other types, such as neutron absorption).

 For radiogenic isotopes that decay slowly enough, or that are stable isotopes, a primordial fraction is always present, since all sufficiently long-lived and stable isotopes do in fact naturally occur primordially.
 An additional fraction of some of these isotopes may also occur radiogenically.

 Lead is perhaps the best example of a partly radiogenic substance, as all four of its stable isotopes (204Pb, 206Pb, 207Pb, and 208Pb) are present primordially, in known and fixed ratios.
 However, 204Pb is only present primordially, while the other three isotopes may also occur as radiogenic decay products of uranium and thorium.
 Specifically, 206Pb is formed from 238U, 207Pb from 235U, and 208Pb from 232Th.
-In rocks that contain uranium and thorium, the excess amounts of the three heavier lead isotopes allows the rocks to be "dated," or the time estimate from when the rock solidified and the mineral held the ratio of isotopes fixed and in place.
+In rocks that contain uranium and thorium, the excess amounts of the three heavier lead isotopes allows the rocks to be "dated", thus providing a time estimate for when the rock solidified and the mineral held the ratio of isotopes fixed and in place.

 Another notable radiogenic nuclide is argon-40, formed from radioactive potassium.
-Almost all the argon in the earth's atmosphere is radiogenic, whereas primordial argon is argon-36.
+Almost all the argon in the Earth's atmosphere is radiogenic, whereas primordial argon is argon-36.

 Some nitrogen-14 is radiogenic, coming from the decay of carbon-14 (half-life around 5700 years), but the carbon-14 was formed some time earlier from nitrogen-14 by the action of cosmic rays.